kingsley1989/Parallel-Ultrametric/README.md

     device = torch.device("cuda")
 ```

-You can use JTL mode of this package as follows:
+You can use JIT mode of this package as follows:

 ```python
 ultMul = load(name='ultMul', sources=['ultMul_cuda_new.cpp', 'ultMul_cuda_kernel_new.cu'])